s-blu/obsidian_dataview_example_vault/30 Dataview Resources/33 Use Cases/Learn the Basics.md

 - zero or one **FROM** data command
 - zero to many other **data commands**.

-Let's have a detailed look at the parts of queries.
+For more info about the general structure, refer to the [documentation](https://blacksmithgu.github.io/obsidian-dataview/query/queries/#general-format).

 ### Understanding Query Types

-The [**type of a query**](https://blacksmithgu.github.io/obsidian-dataview/query/queries/) determines the format of your final output.
+The [**type of a query**](https://blacksmithgu.github.io/obsidian-dataview/query/queries/#query-types) determines the format of your final output.
 We put together some basic examples you can play around with:

 - [[Basic List Queries]]
 - [[Basic Table Queries]]